abanskota/t81_577_data_science/weekly_materials/week5/docs/accessing-data-from-postgres.md

 cur.execute(sql)
 cur.fetchall()
 ```
-To select only those rows that meet certain criterion, for example, `lat` colum value less than 80 degree:
+To select only those rows that meet certain criterion, for example, `lat` column value less than 80 degree:

 ```python
 sql = """SELECT city,state FROM cities WHERE lon <80"""